Low-scaling \textit{GW} calculations of quasi-particle energies for extended systems within the numerical atomic orbital framework: Results and Discussions

-We next benchmark the low-scaling $G^0W^0$ implementation across a broader set of prototypical semiconductors and insulators.
-The results for resulting fundamental band gaps are summarized in Table~\ref{tab:band-gaps}.
-For the 24 gapped systems considered here, the difference between the canonical and low-scaling $G^0W^0$ gaps is below 5 meV for most materials when 32 minimax grid points are used.
-Noticeable exceptions are GaAs (24.8 meV), GaSb (14.3 meV), and ZnO (24.1 meV), with GaAs in particular showing comparatively slow convergence with respect to the minimax grid size.
-This overall agreement is consistent with the convergence trend discussed above and confirms that the low-scaling implementation reproduces the canonical results for a wide range of materials.
-The comparison of $G^0W^0$ band gaps computed in the FHI-aims NAO basis against experiment and against results from other codes and implementations has been discussed in Ref.~\citenum{RenX21} and more recently in the cross-code benchmark study of Ref.~\citenum{AziziM25}.
+\JCTC{ Aside from these challenging cases, the agreement between the canonical and low-scaling results remains consistent with the convergence trend discussed in Sec.~\ref{sssec:minimax-convergence}, confirming that the low-scaling implementation reproduces the canonical results for a wide range of materials. } The comparison of $G^0W^0$ band gaps computed in the FHI-aims NAO basis against experiment and against results from other codes and implementations has been discussed in Ref.~\citenum{RenX21} and more recently in the cross-code benchmark study of Ref.~\citenum{AziziM25}.